trehn/grafilter/README.md

 }
 ```

-Note that `pattern` is a regular expression that has to match the name of the metrics you want to customize.
+Note that `pattern` is a regular expression that has to match the [line protocol](https://influxdb.com/docs/v0.9/write_protocols/line.html)-style name of the metrics you want to customize (e.g. `measurement,tag1=value1,tag2=value2`).
 Each metric will only be styled according to the first file with a matching `pattern`.
 All other options listed here are optional.

 Option | Explanation
 -------|------------